Part of a series of articles titled Fort Scott History.

 Historic Encounters on Canvas and Text

 Victor Tixier, a Frenchman, traveled to the Americas in 1840 and visited the western prairies of the Osage.
-It was here, Tixier was fascinated with Osage lifeways and documented his experience.
-While immersing himself into their culture, he would describe at length Osage medical practices, rules hospitality, dwellings, foodways, fishing and hunting practices in his book, Voyage aux Prairies Osages, Louisiana et Missouri, 1839–40.
+There, Tixier was fascinated with Osage lifeways and documented his experience.
+While immersing himself into their culture, he described Osage medical practices, rules, hospitality, dwellings, foodways, fishing, and hunting practices at length in his book, Voyage aux Prairies Osages, Louisiana et Missouri, 1839–40.
 His descriptions are considered invaluable in the documentation of Osage lifeways during the 1840s.

-Other explorers like, Louis Cortambert also interacted with the Osage in 1836 and wrote about his experience.
-Like Tixier, his historic interactions provide further documentation into Osage lifeways of that time period.
+Other explorers like Louis Cortambert also interacted with the Osage.
+In 1836, Cortambert wrote about his experience.
+Like Tixier, his historic interactions provide us with further documentation into Osage lifeways of that time period.

 Osage Relocation

 The ancestral homelands of the Osage were part of the immense Louisiana Purchase that the United States acquired in 1803.
-Missouri achieved statehood in 1821, and soon after over 5,000 Osage were removed west to the 'Indian Territory'.
-Other Native American tribes from the eastern U.S. were also relocated west of the Missouri and Arkansas boundaries.
+Missouri achieved statehood in 1821, and soon after, over 5,000 Osage were removed west to the 'Indian Territory'.
+Other Native American tribes from the eastern US were also relocated west of the Missouri and Arkansas boundaries.
 Federal troops were stationed in this “Permanent Indian Territory” to keep the peace.
 After Kansas opened for settlement in 1854, many Native American Tribes were again relocated.
-By 1872, American settlers forced the Osage to relinquish most of their remaining ancestral homelands and were relocated to Pawhuska, Oklahoma.
-The Osage Nation today continues to be a strong nation and maintains many of their traditional lifeways.
+By 1872, American settlers forced the Osage to relinquish most of their remaining ancestral homelands and relocate to Pawhuska, Oklahoma.
+The Osage Nation today continues to be a strong nation that maintains many of their traditional lifeways.